Riding aids: Voice

 The voice should be used very little under saddle as a cue, although depending on the horse being ridden it may often be an excellent aid in communicating with the horse if it is well utilized.
 It is sometimes used as a reprimand (such as a stern "no!"), or more commonly as a way to praise the animal.
 Certain verbal noises, such as "clucks", can be used as cues to encourage the horse to move forward, or soothing noises can calm an upset or nervous animal.
 However, it is important to note that, in certain competitions (such as dressage), use of the voice is penalized, and overuse of voice in most types of competition is generally frowned upon.
 Despite the limited use of voice aids under saddle, spoken commands are very common when longeing.

 Horses are very apt at learning verbal commands: "whoa", "walk", "trot", "canter" or similar words are quickly understood.
 The actual words usually do not matter, as long as they are consistent, though the tone of voice and the accenting of the word have an influence.
 A calming tone helps accentuate commands to slow down, an upbeat voice may emphasize commands to move forward.
 A kind voice tone may be helpful when praising a horse, and a harsh or growling tone when reprimanding.
 However, overuse of the voice (like overuse of any aid) can dull the horse to its effects.
 In general, it is best to rely on the leg, seat, and hands over the voice when riding.
 The primary role of the voice is to give the horse confidence.

-Riding school horses, who hear instructors telling the pupils what do to, are known to obey spoken commands, which sometimes gives the false impression that the horse is obeying the rider.
+Riding school horses, who hear instructors telling the pupils what do to, are sometimes known to obey spoken commands, which sometimes gives the false impression that the horse is obeying the rider.
 Likewise, experienced show horses will sometimes respond to the commands for changes of gait given by the announcer over the public address system rather than listening to their riders.

 Artificial aids

-These are implements the rider wears or carries to back up the natural aids, or to discipline the horse.
-They should not be overused, as they will cause the horse to become dull to the natural aids, and may cause some horses (especially the more sensitive animals) to panic and distrust humans.
-Extreme use of the artificial aids can constitute abuse, and many equestrian organizations have strict rules regarding style and use.